 According to the Wall Street Journal, Luxottica has signed on to help design, develop and distribute new versions of Glass.
 Indeed, the Glass team wrote on Google+ that Luxottica's ability to conceive, distribute and sell "great products" fits with Google's own mission for the connected eyewear.

-Luxottica's retail and wholesale distribution channels were also highlighted as means to make Glass more widely available.
+Luxottica's manufacturing know-how and retail and wholesale distribution channels were also highlighted as means to make Glass more widely available.

 What does this mean for Google Glass?

 There's no word yet on what Luxottica-designed Glass will look like, but the company said designers from Oakley, Ray-Ban and other brands are working with Google.